Skip to main content

 Helm (CKS)

-Helm is an admin and infrastructure tool used to deploy CoreWeave-provided charts, including Traefik, cert-manager, and container registries.
+Helm is an admin and infrastructure tool that deploys CoreWeave-provided charts, including Traefik, cert-manager, and container registries.
 If you’re an admin, install Helm (3.8+).
-End users running workloads on CKS do not need Helm installed locally.
+End users running workloads on CKS don’t need Helm installed locally.
 See CoreWeave Charts for the available charts and how to add the repository to Helm.

 AI Object Storage

-AI Object Storage has an S3-compatible API that can be used with any S3-compatible client, such as the AWS CLI, s3cmd, or Boto3.
-LOTA is an intelligent caching proxy installed on every Node that significantly improves data transfer rates for training and inference workloads.
+AI Object Storage has an S3-compatible API that you can use with any S3-compatible client, such as the AWS CLI, s3cmd, or Boto3.
+LOTA is an intelligent caching proxy installed on every Node that improves data transfer rates for training and inference workloads.
 When running workloads inside a CoreWeave cluster, use the LOTA endpoint (http://cwlota.com) instead of the primary endpoint (https://cwobject.com).
 Before creating buckets and objects, admins must configure access policies and authentication:

-• Create at least one organization access policy before any S3-compatible request will succeed.
+• Create at least one organization access policy before any S3-compatible request can succeed.
 See About policies for more information.

-• Choose how workloads authenticate: static access keys for simplicity and quick testing, or Workload Identity Federation for production workloads that should not rely on long-lived credentials.
+• Choose how workloads authenticate: static access keys for simplicity and quick testing, or Workload Identity Federation for production workloads that shouldn’t rely on long-lived credentials.

 See Get started with AI Object Storage for authentication, policies, and full setup instructions.